-For any seawater desalination facilities require an intake system capable of providing a reliable quantity of clean seawater with a minimum ecological impact.
+Any seawater desalination facility would require an intake system capable of providing a reliable quantity of clean seawater with a minimum ecological impact.
 There are basically two options for source water intake and they are seawater and groundwater.
 For seawater, there are two options, i.e. take from 5m beyond the reef or inner lagoon, as prescribed in the Desalination Regulation.
-In Vabbinfaru, the inner lagoon option has been chosen under the jetty that is not at all used by boats.
-The ecological impact is minimal as no corals are in the region or along the length of the pipe as the intake pipe connects to a sub-surface lagoon well near shore.
-Such a facility is environmentally advantageous and ecologically more beneficial compared to open water intake running over the housereef.
+In Rihiveli, the water intake is from a well on approx.100m away from shore and the water is drawn through a 4 inch pipe.
+The location of the pipe is not a cause for concern although it is required to extend the pipe 5m beyond the reef edge as required by the Desalination Regulation.

 For groundwater, there are two options (groundwater direct from the water lens) and brackish water using a borehole drawing water from below the water lens at about 10m below the water table.
-These options need to be studied further, if they were to be adopted by Vabbinfaru in the future.
+These options need to be studied further, if they were to be adopted by Rihiveli in the future.
 Of these, the option of drawing direct from the water lens would reduce costs dramatically, however, may not be allowed as per the requirements of the Tourism Regulations.
-Even the deep borehole option is expected to be cheaper than the sweater intake option in that the draw water would be generally free of sediments thereby increasing membrane life.
-However, most resorts use the seawater intake possibly due to ease of installation and for some potential for anoxious conditions resulting in ammoniacal or hydrogen sulphide smell in the product water.
+Even the deep borehole option is expected to be cheaper than the seawater intake option in that the draw water would be generally free of sediments thereby increasing membrane life.
+However, most resorts use the seawater intake possibly due to ease of installation and for some potential for anoxious conditions resulting in ammoniacal or hydrogen sulphide smell in the product water if groundwater were used.

 The trapping of marine organisms against the intake screens by the velocity and force of water flowing to it (impingement) and smaller marine organisms pass through the intake screens and get into process equipment (entrainment).
-This is rare in the case of lagoon intakes such as that in Vabbinfaru.
 Since the water flows into the well from the surface, entry of marine organisms is restricted.
-Yet, it may be necessary to have some screen at the intake end of the pipe to minimize impacts of impingement and entrainment, if any.
+However, a beach well at the existing location would not be aesthetically acceptable and other locations shall be identified if a beach well were to be considered in the future.